Wednesday, July 12, 2023

 Surely the purpose is obvious - the clue is in the name - the vomitorium must have been the place where Romans went to purge themselves of whatever excess (food or drink) they had indulged in?
 Well, no.

-The idea of inducing vomiting and quick trips to the ‘vomitorium’ is a modern misinterpretation attributed by the Oxford English Dictionary to Aldus Huxley in 1923, but it may an even earlier 19th century origin [1].
-Cultured Romans entirely disapproved of excessive food and drink consumption.
-Indeed, public drunkenness was considered a sign of weakness and could lead to social disgrace.
-Yet, after a meal, if you were feeling unwell, whether from overeating, drinking or otherwise, it was considered wise to use an emetic - something to induce vomiting.
-To the Romans it seemed silly to remain feeling sick, especially if you could have been ‘inadvertently’ poisoned!
+The idea of inducing vomiting and quick trips to the “vomitorium” is a modern misinterpretation attributed by the Oxford English Dictionary to Aldus Huxley in 1923, but it may have an even earlier 19th-century origin [1].
+To cultured Romans public drunkenness was considered a sign of weakness and could lead to social disgrace.
+Indeed, the excessive consumption of food and drink was entirely disapproved.
+This notion is evidenced by three examples in the writings of the Stoic philosopher Lucius Annaeus Seneca [2] and the Roman historian Gaius Suetonius Tranquillus [3].

 Endnotes: